 Since division takes precedence over addition in the order of operations, you need to override that precedence in order to compute this fraction.
 Here are two ways to do that.
 You can use the parentheses for the addition in the numerator, entering to get Or you can use the equals sign after 9.3, entering to get the same result.
 In the second way, note that pressing the first is essential, because without it, would erroneously compute instead.
 Incidentally, the exact value of the expression is the repeating decimal where the digits 285714 repeat without end, but the calculator rounds the decimal to

-Find the length, to the nearest 0.01, of the hypotenuse of a right triangle with legs of length 21 and 54; that is, use the Pythagorean theorem to calculate
+Find the length, to the nearest 0.01, of the hypotenuse of a right triangle with legs of length 21 and 54; that is, use the Pythagorean theorem and calculate

 Enter to get